Ramarama language: Pronouns

 Below are tables listing of the personal and possessive pronouns as well as the personal clitics.
 Personal pronouns are used in ergative or subject arguments of transitive verbs.
 The absolutive, or object, pronouns has as separate system of personal clitics which are marked for the argument of intransitive sentences and the patient arguments of transitive sentences.
 The possessive pronouns are used with alienable nouns.
-Additionally, there are also the interrogative pronouns nãn ‘who, what’, kɨgomət ‘which’, and the demonstrative pronouns yét ‘that (close to speaker)’, tət ‘that (close to hearer)’ and yeket ‘that (far from both)'.